Switching picosecond magnetoacoustic regimes in a ferromagnetic waveguide: Results and Discussion

-Now, we consider the propagation of waves from the same excitation spot in the Si capped with a ferromagnetic film (Fig.~\ref{fig:SAW_MSW_Si_NiFe}\,a).
-The presence of Py film enables additional Love acoustic mode (L-SAW) with linearly polarized in-plane atomic motion perpendicular to $k_{\text{SAW}}$~\cite{book_SAW} (Sec.~IV, V in Suppl.
-Materials~\cite{Supplemental}).
-The ferromagnetic Py layer also enables surface (SSW) and backwards volume (BVSW) magnetostatic waves~\cite{mahmoud2020introduction}, which polarization $\mathbf{m}$ depends on the equilibrium magnetization direction $\mathbf{M_{\text{S}}}$~\cite{damon1961magnetostatic,babu2020interaction}.
-In the experiment, we again observe two acoustic wavepackets (Fig.~\ref{fig:SAW_MSW_Si_NiFe}\,d,e) with velocities slightly different from the case of the bare Si substrate due to mechanical loading by the Py layer~\cite{FARNELL1972,Supplemental}.
-For $\mathbf{H_{\text{ext}}} || \mathbf{k}$ (BVSW geometry), there are additional oscillations following the SAW wavepacket (marked by a green area in Fig.~\ref{fig:SAW_MSW_Si_NiFe}\,d,f).
-The emergence of a BVSW following an acoustic pulse corresponds to the Cherenkov-like emission of a spin wave reported recently for bulk acoustic wavepackets~\cite{Filatov2024Tobe}.
-For $\mathbf{H_{\text{ext}}} \perp \mathbf{k}$ (SSW geometry) such an excitation is not observed.
-Instead, there is a significant broadening of the BW packet (indicated by the striped area in Fig.~\ref{fig:SAW_MSW_Si_NiFe}\,e).
-The broadening is a result of the increase in BW phase velocity to $20.3 \div 39$\,km/s for different parts of the wavepacket.
-This behavior is characteristic for nonlinear dispersion, which is an indication of MEW formation.
-Additionally, the signal-to-noise ratio is significantly higher for all wavepackets as compared to the bare substrate case that may stem from detection mediated by forced magnetization dynamics.
+In the experiment, we again observe two acoustic wavepackets [Fig.~\ref{fig:SAW_MSW_Si_NiFe}\,(c,e)] with velocities slightly different from those in the bare Si substrate due to mechanical loading by the Py layer~\cite{FARNELL1972,Supplemental}.
+For $\mathbf{H_{\text{ext}}} || \mathbf{k}$ (BVSW geometry), pronounced oscillations follow the SAW wavepacket [marked by a green area in Fig.~\ref{fig:SAW_MSW_Si_NiFe}\,(c,d)].
+The emergence of a BVSW following an acoustic pulse corresponds to the Cherenkov-like emission of a spin wave, recently reported for bulk acoustic wavepackets~\cite{Filatov2024Tobe}.
+For $\mathbf{H_{\text{ext}}} \perp \mathbf{k}$ (SSW geometry), such emission is not observed.
+Instead, a significant broadening of the BW packet appears [indicated by the striped area in Fig.~\ref{fig:SAW_MSW_Si_NiFe}\,(e,f)].
+The broadening may indicate the nonlinear dispersion of the formed magneto-elastic wavepacket (MEW), which causes different frequency components to travel at different phase velocities~\cite{filatov2022spectrum}.
+Indeed, the measured phase velocity varies across the extent of the single BW packet, taking values from 20.3 to 39\,km\,s$^{-1}$.
+Additionally, the signal-to-noise ratio is significantly higher for all wavepackets compared to the bare substrate case, which we attribute to magneto-optical detection mediated by non-resonant magnetization dynamics in the ferromagnetic layer.